 - Increased project maintenance overhead.

 You already need to build, test and deploy your systems.
 If you don’t manage those processes with the CI, you will be managed by those processes.
-Once the project gets to the certain complexity, it becomes incredibly hard to manage.
+Once the project gets to a certain complexity, it becomes incredibly hard to manage.

 - Too much change.